Participant Pool Requirement

 Research is an integral part of psychology.
 Students learn about psychology by reading about it, participating in research studies, and ultimately by conducting their own studies.
 The objective of the Psychology Department's research participation requirement is for students to gain a better understanding of how research is conducted and provide faculty and advanced students with opportunities for conducting research.
 Without student participation, we could not conduct our programs of research.

-Students in 100-level psychology classes are required to accrue 3 research participation credits.
+Students in 100-level psychology classes are required to earn 7 research participation credits.
 One credit is equal to thirty minutes.

 There are 3 ways to complete this requirement: